About Our District

 The district has always had a successful extracurricular activities program.
 During the 2004-2005 school year the district had three state wrestling champions (one of which was the district's first four-time state wrestling champion), as well as second-place and third-place finishers.
 The district has also had state championships in both football, girl’s basketball and baseball in past years.
 Although the district no longer sponsors high school football, interested students can join a team from the nearby Norwood School District.

-The professional staff currently includes a district superintendent, three principals, 23 certified teachers, and 26 classified personnel.
+The professional staff currently includes a district superintendent, three principals, transition administrator, assistant administrator, 23 certified teachers, and 26 classified personnel.
 The versatility and solidity of the staff have helped to provide a low turnover rate.

 The district works hard to maintain quality education by providing elevated academic classes, vocational and technical training, and special education programs.
 In addition, the district receives support from the Uncompahgre Board of Cooperative Services.
 Students throughout the district also have the advantage of excellent technology and the opportunity to obtain multiple college credits prior to graduation.